MichalTorma/android-terminal-setup/CONTRIBUTING.md

 ---

-Thank you for contributing to debian-android-ssh! 🚀
+Thank you for contributing to android-terminal-setup! 🚀